5l1v3r1/excel2api/README.md

-# Convert your excel and csv as data source and convert it as API
+# Convert your excel and csv as API

-It can read
+It can read from csv file and excel file url

 Documentation
 -----------